-- Off-campus students are not assessed this fee. - GSA Dental Plan Fee and GSA Health Plan Fee: these fees are assessed in Fall Term to all full-time graduate students, both on-campus and offcampus. - Maintaining Registration Fee: Graduate students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, a GSA Fee, and a Graduate Student Assistance Program Fee for each term in which they are so registered. - 4 Readmission Fee: Graduate students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
-All readmitted students are assessed a Readmission Fee in addition to other applicable Instructional and Noninstructional fees. - Graduate Student Assistance Program Fee: assessed at \$4.00 in Fall Term and \$8.00 in Winter Term for both full-time and part-time and on-campus and off-campus graduate students.
-The higher Winter Term amount covers access to services provided by this fee for the subsequent Spring and Summer Terms g.
-Sample Fee Assessment 2010-2011 Rates: 18 fee index units per term (full-time on-campus)
+- Off-campus students are assessed the part-time Common Student Space, Sustainability and Services fees. - 2 Off-campus students are not assessed these fees. - 3 GSA Dental Plan Fee and GSA Health Plan Fee: these fees are assessed in Fall Term to all full-time graduate students, both on-campus and offcampus. - 4 Graduate Student Assistance Program Fee: assessed at \$4.00 in Fall Term and \$8.00 in Winter Term for both full-time and part-time and on-campus and off-campus graduate students.
+The higher Winter Term amount covers access to services provided by this fee for the subsequent Spring and Summer Terms. - Maintaining Registration Fee: Part-time Graduate students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee and off-campus part-time noninstructional fees. - 6 Readmission Fee: Graduate students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
+All readmitted students are assessed a Readmission Fee in addition to other applicable Instructional and Noninstructional fees.

 Full-time graduate students are eligible to become members of the undergraduate Students' Union by paying the applicable fee.
-Consult the Faculty of Graduate Studies and Research.